What Is Clay Soil: Understanding Properties, Improvement Techniques, Pros & Cons, Uses

 How To Improve Clay Soil

-Improving an entire planting area at once rather than to attempt improving the soil’s individual planting holes as you need them if you dig a planting hole in clay soil.
+Improving an entire planting area at once rather than improving the soil’s individual planting holes as you need them if you dig a planting hole in clay soil.

 Then spread organic matter on the top of the soil, here where the manual labor comes in the organic matter needs to be mixed into the top 6 to 12 inches of soil.